Indian Online Gaming Sector to Keep 15% CAGR Despite GST

 71 Notices Totaling ₹1,12,332 Crore: Finance MoS Informs the Rajya Sabha

-On Tuesday, the 5th of December, 2023, Minister of State for Finance Pankaj Chaudhary informed the Rajya Sabha of the actual extent of the tax evasion demands claimed by Union GST Enforcement authorities from homegrown online gaming businesses.
+On Tuesday, December 5th, 2023, Minister of State for Finance Pankaj Chaudhary addressed the Rajya Sabha.
+He informed of the true extent of the tax evasion demands made by Unianon GST Enforcement authorities.
+These claims targeted homegrown online gaming businesses.

 “71 show cause notices involving GST to the tune of INR 1,12,332 Cr have been issued to online gaming companies during financial years 2022-23 and 2023-24 (up to October 2023),” MoS for Finance Chaudhary told the MPs.